 Complete with carry case, this miniature curling iron is powered by butane.
 The ceramic barrel is ⅝ inch wide and features only one heat setting.

-This is a flat iron, rather than a curler but can be used for curling.
-It comes with a rechargeable base.
-It comes with 1 inch ceramic plates.
+This is a flat iron, rather than a curler, however, it can also be used for curling.
+It comes with a rechargeable base and 1 inch ceramic plates.

 This model features a ceramic barrel that heats up in around 60 seconds.
 It is fueled by butane and features a ⅞ inch barrel.
 It is compact for traveling and comes with one butane cartridge and a carry case.